DinodC/backtesting-mean-reverting-strategy/03_backtesting_trading_strategy.md

 ## Backtesting A Trading Strategy
 ### Step By Step
-1. Load S&P indices historical data
+1. Load S&P indices historical data.
-2. Implement a mean-reverting trading strategy
+2. Implement a mean-reverting trading strategy.
-3. Calculate the trading strategy's performance using the Sharpe ratio
+3. Calculate the trading strategy's performance using the Sharpe ratio.

 You can find the code on https://github.com/DinodC/backtesting-trading-strategy.